SeaSparrowOG/CombatMusic/README.md

 If you had 3+ mods that added conditions, the patching was already unbearable.
 Another mod, [MusicTypeDistributor](https://www.nexusmods.com/skyrimspecialedition/mods/119571) by ThirdEyeSqueegee attempted to solve this issue, but didn't alleviate the need for patches.
 This is where this mod comes in.

 By introducing a condition system, you can swap out what track is considered the MUSCombat track, and use that intelligently.
 Combat Music determins what the best combat music is at runtime and saves you the headache.

+Additionally, you can also swap "location cleared" music the same way you can replace combat music.
 ## Developer Information
 In order to begin developing with Combat Music, you should familiarize yourself with JSON.
 JSON is a human readable data exchange language.
 It is perfect for complex configurations, like the ones present in many of my frameworks.